Kenya Human Rights Commission

 The Kenya Human Rights Commission (KHRC) is a non-government organisation founded in 1992 and registered in 1994.

 The Commission campaigns to create a culture in Kenya where human rights and democratic culture are entrenched.

 It does this through monitoring, documenting and publicising rights violations.

-Organization
+Organisation

-The KHRC relies on donations from individuals and from organizations such as the Swedish International Development Agency, Christian Aid, Trocaire, Danish International Development Agency, United Nations Development Programme, UNIFEM, Canadian International Development Agency, The Ford Foundation, Swedish International Development Agency and others.
+The KHRC relies on donations from individuals and from organisations such as the Swedish International Development Agency, Christian Aid, Trocaire, Danish International Development Agency, United Nations Development Programme, UNIFEM, Canadian International Development Agency, The Ford Foundation, and others.

 A board of directors provides oversight.
 The commission management is headed by an executive director, and programme officers are responsible for specific activities.

 Programs involve Advocacy, Research, Monitoring and Documentation and Media, Publicity and Communication.

 The KHRC is a member organisation of the International Network for Economic, Social & Cultural Rights.

-The KHRC is a partner of the Centre for Research on Multinational Corporations (SOMO), a non-profit research and network organization that works on social, ecological and economic issues related to sustainable development.
+The KHRC is a partner of the Centre for Research on Multinational Corporations (SOMO), a non-profit research and network organisation that works on social, ecological and economic issues related to sustainable development.